-Griffeye was born out of the realization that police officers needed more advanced solutions for handling large amounts of images and videos.
-Especially those working with digital media investigations of child sexual abuse cases.
+Griffeye was born out of the realization that police officers need more advanced solutions for handling large amounts of images and videos.
+Especially those working with digital media investigations for child sexual abuse cases.

-In 2015, we released the first product that was the result of engineers, developers and problem-solvers coming together around the mission to serve these police officers and create a solution that would support them in their daily work.
+In 2015, we released our first product which was the result of engineers, developers and problem-solvers coming together around the shared mission of serving these police officers and creating a solution that would support them in their daily work.
 Today, we work closely with the law enforcement community across the world, with both current and former police officers as part of our team, to make sure we always build the right solutions that make the most impact.

 What we do